natemosco/Ying-Internship/README.md

 ## Overview
 This is a Writeup of experiences and accomplishments during my time at YING.

+During This 9 week Internship I had the pleasure of helping to build up the YING web and mobile application.

 YING is a platform being built to allow people to skill share with eachother thus empowering individuals, non-profits and corporations to exchange their resources and skills for time based credits.
 <div style="width:100%; height:300px; display:flex; justify-content:center; align:center">
     <div style="height:210px; width: 210px; background-color:#91e7b6; padding: 10px">